Antifragile explains how fragile systems are destroyed by shocks while antifragile systems grow stronger when attacked.

-You could find it funny, entertaining or plainly honest.
-I do not find offensive, however I can also understand if one were to label Taleb of being a bit arrogant.
+You could find him funny, entertaining or plainly honest.
+I do not find offensive, however, I can also understand if one were to label Taleb of being a bit arrogant.
 There are a lot of personal attacks, including with swear words, in antifragile.

 The author also says about the financial industry that wasn’t listening to him so he “took their money”, which sounds a bit vindictive.

 Also of course he’s human, so while he attacked some people for not understanding anything, he also got some major prediction and analysis plainly wrong.

 There’s a feeling that Nassim Taleb always hints that “before it was better”.
 I find it similar to Simon Sinek (except in Start with Why) at times and while it can sell or help you become popular I don’t find it particularly great.

 Was this a book about antifragility or was antifragility simply one of the many many random topics?
 Don’t get me wrong, most of it was interesting and some parts even illuminating, but I didn’t see a strong common thread joining it all together to deliver a single, potent message.